vijaylaxmipb/Giggles-Grins/README.md

 ### Introduction

-The **Giggles & Grins** platform is designed to provide families with a wide selection of child-friendly products, ranging from clothes, curated based on quality, safety, and fun.
-The business plan details how the platform would function, attract customers, and generate sustainable revenue.
+**Giggles & Grins** operates on a **Business-to-Consumer (B2C)** model, where the platform connects businesses (Giggles & Grins) with consumers (parents, caregivers, and gift-givers).
+This model focuses on delivering a seamless and engaging e-commerce experience tailored to the specific needs of families shopping for children's products.

 ### Target Market